bryan3023/gw-homework03/README.md

   - Numbers
   - Special characters (as specified in [OWASP's list](https://www.owasp.org/index.php/Password_special_characters))

+Based on the criteria the user select, the program will generate a password, and then run a series of checks to ensure it meets them all.

+There is a chance, particularly for small passwords, that not all of the specified chraacter sets will be included.
+In such cases, the a new password will be generated until it creates one that meets all criteria.

 To use use this program, go to [the site](https://bryan3023.github.io/gw-homework03/) and click the *Generate Password* button.
 Then answer the sequence of prompts until a password is generated for you.

 You can also watch the Developer Tools Console to confirm you input is processed correctly.